-Privacy invasion.
-Attacks violating patients' privacy have different goals and consequences.
-For example, for the remote control attack on the insulin pump in [91], an attacker needs to learn the device type, PIN, and legitimate commands sent from the remote control.
-The authors successfully performed this attack and revealed three types of privacy-related information, namely, the devices' existence, its type, and finally the PIN.
-In addition, Halperin [56] demonstrated similar attacks on an ICD medical device such as revealing patient's personal and medical information and the device's unique information.
+b) Privacy invasion: Attacks violating patients' privacy have different goals and consequences.
+For example, for the remote control attack on the insulin pump in [92], an attacker needs to learn the device type, PIN, and legitimate commands sent from the remote control.
+The authors successfully performed this attack and revealed three types of privacyrelated information, namely, the devices' existence, its type, and finally the PIN.
+In addition, Halperin et al. [60] demonstrated similar attacks on an ICD medical device such as revealing patient's personal and medical information and the device's unique information.

-Smart Cars Attacks

-We reviewed about two dozen papers that discuss the security of smart cars.
+4) Smart Cars Attacks: We reviewed about two dozen papers that discuss the security of smart cars.
 Most of the work done is abstract, theoretical, or simulation-based.
-Only a few present results of actual experiments on real cars [18], [64], [80], [107].
+Only a few present results of actual experiments on real cars [20], [68], [81], [110], [112].

-In order for a successful attack on a car, an attacker needs to gain access to the internal network physically, through the OBD-II port, media player, or USB ports, or wirelessly, through the Bluetooth or cellular interfaces.
+For a successful attack on a car, an attacker needs to gain access to the internal network physically, through the OBD-II port, media player, or USB ports, or wirelessly, through the Bluetooth or cellular interfaces.
 Once an attacker gets into the car's internal network, a plethora of attacks opportunities are open.

-DoS.
-DoS attacks can take on different forms whose impacts vary in safety-criticality.
-Koscher et al. [80] disabled CAN communication from and to the Body Control Module (BCM) which resulted in a sudden drop from 40 to 0 MPH on the speedometer.
-In addition, this attack also resulted in freezing the whole Instrument Panel Cluster (IPC).
-For example, if the speedometer was at 60 MPH before the attack, and the driver increased the speed, there will be no change in the speedometer and the driver might reach a dangerous speed level.
+a) DoS: DoS attacks can take on different forms whose impacts vary in safety-criticality.
+Koscher et al. [81] disabled CAN communication from and to the body control module (BCM) which resulted in a sudden drop from 40 to 0 mph on the speedometer.
+In addition, this attack also resulted in freezing the whole instrument panel cluster (IPC).
+For example, if the speedometer was at 60 mph before the attack, and the driver increased the speed, there will be no change in the speedometer and the driver might reach a dangerous speed level.

-False Data Injection (FDI).
-An example of this attack is displaying a false speed on the speedometer.
-An attacker would first intercept the actual speed update packet sent by the BCM, and then transmit a modified packet that had the false speed [80].
-In addition, an attacker can forge the real status of the airbag system to appear healthy, even if the airbag had malfunctioned or was removed [64].
-Another type FDI is shown in [55] where the authors showed how a passenger can manipulate the data collected by insurance dongles used for rate customization in a way that would resulted in an undeserved lower insurance price.
+b) False data injection: An example of this attack is displaying a false speed on the speedometer.
+An attacker would first intercept the actual speed update packet sent by the BCM, and then transmit a modified packet that had the false speed [81].
+In addition, an attacker can forge the real status of the airbag system to appear healthy, even if the airbag had malfunctioned or was removed [68].
+Another type FDI is shown in [59] where the authors showed how a passenger can manipulate the data collected by insurance dongles used for rate customization in a way that would resulted in an undeserved lower insurance price.

-Privacy invasion.
-Checkoway et al. [18] were able to exploit the cellular interface in the TCU and eavesdrop on in-car conversations.
-In addition, a report published by Ed Markey, a U.S. senator, reveals that car manufacturers store a large amount of private information such as driving history and cars' performance [100].
+c) Privacy invasion: Checkoway et al. [20] were able to exploit the cellular interface in the TCU and eavesdrop on in-car conversations.
+In addition, a report published by Ed Markey, a U.S. senator, reveals that car manufacturers store a large amount of private information such as driving history and cars' performance [103].